Is Alcohol a Drug?

 Is alcohol a drug?
 Very few people would say that alcohol is a drug, but it comfortably fits the definition of a drug.
 A drug is any substance that has a physiological effect when consumed.
 Although alcohol might be a socially accepted substance in moderation, we should still treat it like a drug.
+Because alcohol is so normalized in our culture, it can be hard to make people treat it as seriously as it probably should be.
+Since alcohol can cause a number of health problems when abused, it is important to understand the effects of alcohol.

 Is Alcohol a Drug?